-Students spend 3 hours/week in an in-class seminar and eight weeks (4 full days/week) in a professional practice setting working with individuals/groups OR within a Nutrition Communication-related organization.
+Students spend twelve weeks in a professional practice setting working with individuals/groups OR within a Nutrition Communication-related organization.
 They are required to undertake a specific project in consultation with the Practicum Supervisor and Faculty Supervisor and develop a written report.
 Students initially prepare a set of goals and objectives (Learning Agreement) and at term conclusion submit and share a reflexive analysis of their experience.
-3 credits dietary risk, risk management.
-This course provides opportunity for students to critically evaluate and interpret epidemiologic reports in nutrition literature for methodological and analytical soundness.
-1 Credit
+3 credits